Horatio Nelson, 1st Viscount Nelson: Island of Nevis, marriage and peace

 Nelson visited France in late 1783 and stayed with acquaintances at Saint-Omer; briefly attempting to learn French during his stay.
 He returned to England in January 1784, and attended court as part of Lord Hood's entourage.
 Influenced by the factional politics of the time, he contemplated standing for Parliament as a supporter of William Pitt, but was unable to find a seat.

-In 1784, Nelson received command of the frigate HMS Boreas, with the assignment to enforce the Navigation Acts in the vicinity of Antigua.
+In 1784 Nelson received command of the frigate HMS Boreas, with the assignment to enforce the Navigation Acts in the vicinity of Antigua.
+Nelson hated Antigua and the only consolation was (Mrs) Mary Moutray whom he greatly admired.
 The Acts were unpopular with both the Americans and the colonies.
 Nelson served on the station under Admiral Sir Richard Hughes, and often came into conflict with his superior officer over their differing interpretation of the Acts.
 The captains of the American vessels Nelson had seized sued him for illegal seizure.
 Because the merchants of the nearby island of Nevis supported the American claim, Nelson was in peril of imprisonment; he remained sequestered on Boreas for eight months, until the courts ruled in his favour.

 In the interim, Nelson met Frances "Fanny" Nisbet, a young widow from a Nevis plantation family.
 Nelson developed an affection for her.
 In response, her uncle, John Herbert, offered him a massive dowry.
 Both Herbert and Nisbet concealed the fact that their famed riches were a fiction, and Fanny did not disclose the fact that she was infertile due to a womb infection.
 Once they were engaged, Herbert offered Nelson nowhere near the dowry he had promised.